Saturday 9 and Sunday 10 December 2023, 1pm to 5pm - classroom

 Our tutors have a combined 25 plus years of experience working with patients at The Christie NHS Foundation Trust and other cancer and supportive care settings, as well as extensive therapeutic experience in other areas within healthcare, charity and private sectors.

-On a recent Adapting massage for hospice and cancer care course, students said they liked the mix of practical, theory and discussion that the course offered, as well as experimenting with touch and pressure.
+On a recent Adapting massage for hospice and supportive care course, students said they liked the mix of practical, theory and discussion that the course offered, as well as experimenting with touch and pressure.
 They also said they gained confidence in using the massage techniques and that the course would benefit their practice by giving them the ability to relax and help cancer patients.

 Prerequisite: Level 3 Massage Therapy diploma or equivalent and 1 year’s therapeutic practice.